 - Python is a good alternative for developers who need to apply statistical techniques or data analysis in their work, or for data scientists who work on integrated technologies that comprise the web apps or production environments.

-- Python really shines in the field of machine learning due to numerous libraries and flexibility that it has to offer.
+- Python really shines in the field of machine learning due to the numerous libraries and flexibility that it has to offer.

 - This makes Python uniquely well-suited to developing sophisticated models and prediction engines that plug directly into production systems.